liquity/bold/README.md

 - An Add Manager may add collateral or repay debt to a Trove
 - When set to `address(0)`, any address is allowed to perform these operations on the Trove
-- Otherwise, only the designated `AddManager` in this mapping Trove is allowed to add collateral / repay debt
+- Otherwise, only the designated `AddManager` in this mapping Trove is allowed to add collateral / repay debt.
+Plus the owner and the Remove Manager.
 - A Trove owner may set the AddManager equal to their own address in order to disallow anyone from adding collateral / repaying debt.

 #### Remove Managers

 Remove Managers may withdraw collateral or draw new BOLD debt.

-- Only the designated Remove manager, if any, and the Trove owner, are allowed
+- Only the designated Remove manager, if any, and the Trove owner, are allowed.
 - A receiver address may be chosen which can be different from the Remove Manager and Trove owner.
 The receiver receives the collateral and BOLD drawn by the Remove Manager.
 - By default, a Trove has no Remove Manager - it must be explicitly set by the Trove owner upon opening or at a later point.
  - The receiver address can never be zero.
+ - The Remove Manager is also an Add Manager.

 ### Individual interest delegates